-EARLOBE REPAIR SURGERY
+EARLOBE REPAIR IN TAMPA, FL

 Arviv Medical Aesthetics in Tampa is proud to offer safe and professional earlobe repair surgery to our patients.
 The earlobes are appendages of the ears made of soft skin and a small amount of fatty tissue.
 When studying the earlobe appearance and anatomy, one is often surprised about the large variation in size, form, and shape.
 Aside from being important for a normal appearance of the ears, the earlobes serve women and men as popular locations for jewelry.
 Often, the earlobes are pierced to fit various forms of ear ornaments ranging from little studs to larger and heavier items.

 A variety of problems may require reconstructive surgery of the earlobes.
 Earlobe abnormalities may result from hereditary abnormalities, traumatic events, surgical procedures (i.e., for skin cancer treatment) or earlobe changes due to body art.
 The reconstructive approaches to most of these problems differ and depend on the specific needs of the patient.
 Often, a creative and artistic eye is helpful in planning these delicate earlobe procedures.